 (8) EOBR serial number or other identification, and identification number(s) of vehicle(s) operated that day.

 (9) Remarks, including fueling, waypoints, loading and unloading times, unusual situations, or violations.
+Remarks may include description or reason for an annotation.

 MCSAC Recommendation: Revise (n)(9) as indicated above.
 The “Remarks” data field is a useful place to describe record annotations.
 Expand requirement for remarks.

-(10) Driver's override of an automated duty status change to driving if using the vehicle for personal conveyance or for yard movement.
+(10) Driver's override of an automated duty status change to driving if using the vehicle for personal conveyance.

-(11) The EOBR may record other data as the motor carrier deems appropriate, including the date and time of crossing a State line for purposes of fuel-tax reporting.

 MCSAC Recommendation: Revise (n)(10) and delete (n)(11) as noted above.